Rrantisi/memory-game/README.md

 Your score will be based on your moves count.
 The lower the number, the higher you score.

 ## Getting Started:
-To start, click on this link: https://rrantisi.github.io/memory-game/, then simply click the start game button.
+To start, click on this link: [Memory Game](https://rrantisi.github.io/memory-game/), then simply click the start game button.

 Good Luck!